sovrin-foundation/protocol/patterns/protocol-patterns.md

 The following are higher level constructs that are used in the pattern description.

 ##### Matter
 The matter is the element that is being negotiated.
 This matter must have meaning to both parties and that meaning is understood outside of this framework.
-That understanding is important to the use of the protocol framework but not the framework itself.
+That understanding is important to the use of the protocol but not the framework itself.
 For example, a party that is deciding whether it should agree to terms presented must interpret the semantic meaning of the matter that is being discussed.
 But the mechanism for the act of agreement is the same regardless of the meaning of the matter.

 #### Party Roles
 During a negotiation there are two primary parties involved.
 There is a provider and a acquirer.
 Both parties must maintain their respective control of their side of the negotiation.
 They both are free to agree, counter and terminate the negotiation.
 And when they agree, they are the two parties that must come to agreement before the matter is exchanged.